zh2521/terra/README.md

 Handles the training process in a distributed setting.
 This script contains the logic for executing the training loop and logging results.

 5. src/nichejepa/eval_sweep.py
-Manages the evaluation process in a distributed setting.
+Manages the evaluation process.
 It evaluates the trained model on the specified tasks and logs the performance metrics.

 6. src/nichejepa/utils/emb_utils.py
 Provides utility functions for handling and loading embeddings required by the model during training and inference.